 The PhD specialization in finance prepares students to conduct significant financial research.
-Through their course work and by working closely with the finance faculty in research, our students gain a strong understanding of the theoretical foundations of finance, an intimate knowledge of the theoretical and empirical research literature, and the ability to effectively utilize the software and data bases used in financial research.
+Through your course work and by working closely with the finance faculty in research, you will gain a strong understanding of the theoretical foundations of finance, an intimate knowledge of the theoretical and empirical research literature and the ability to effectively utilize the software and data bases used in financial research.

 Program Goal and Outcomes

-The goal of the finance PhD specialization is to provide the tools students needed to become academic scholars.
-PhD-level Finance scholars should meet the following learning outcomes by the completion of their doctoral program:
+The goal of the finance PhD specialization is to provide the tools you need to become academic scholars.
+PhD-level Finance scholars should meet the following learning outcomes by the completion of your doctoral program:

 - Write research papers independently that will be published in the top-three journals, some of which will become highly cited

 - Present research papers well at external seminars

 - Present and discuss research papers well at conferences

 - Write good referee reports on research papers written by other scholars in the field

 - Teach effectively in the classroom

 Department of Finance faculty pursue research in such areas as risk management, commercial banking, investment banking, initial public offerings, corporate governance, mutual funds, real estate finance, mergers and acquisitions, asset and capital restructuring, multinational financial strategy, global capital markets and economic and business forecasting.
 Their research findings have been published in leading scholarly journals.